Swahili grammar: Relative verb forms

-The periphrastic relative amba- was cornered a hundred years ago by foreigners who did not like much the infix -o- and its nuances.
-It is nowadays widely spread in big cities like Dar, the North and in the medias like the radio and the television.
+The periphrastic relative amba- was coined a hundred years ago by foreigners who did not like much the affix -o- and its nuances.
+It is nowadays widely spread in big cities like Dar, the north, and in the medias like the radio and the television.
 In many villages it is understood but not used.
-Amba- is followed by a suffix with the same agreements than quoted above.
+Amba- is followed by a suffix with the same agreements listed above.